cosmos/cosmos-sdk/docs/basics/tx-lifecycle.md

 `CheckTx`, to the application layer to check for validity, and receives an `abci.ResponseCheckTx`.
 If the `Tx` passes the checks, it is held in the nodes'
 [**Mempool**](https://tendermint.com/docs/tendermint-core/mempool.html#mempool), an in-memory pool of transactions unique to each node) pending inclusion in a block - honest nodes will discard `Tx` if it is found to be invalid.
 Prior to consensus, nodes continuously check incoming transactions and gossip them to their peers.

+In the following sub-sections we describe the lifecycle of Cosmos SDK app CheckTx.

 ### Types of Checks

 The full-nodes perform stateless, then stateful checks on `Tx` during `CheckTx`, with the goal to